ToledoVitor/django-vue/README.md

 * `dev.sh` is a collection of useful bash functions for this project's development environment.
 You're encouraged to look inside and see how that works, and add more as the project progresses.
 * `dknpminstall` will start a docker container and run `npm install` inside to download node dependencies to the `frontend/node_modules` folder.
 Using docker for this means you don't need to worry about installing (and choosing version for) node/npm.
-* `dkup` uses docker-compose to start 3 containers: postgres, nginx, and aplicativo.
+* `dkup` uses docker-compose to start 3 containers: postgres, nginx, and project.
 * The dockerized postgres saves its state into `docker/dkdata`.
 You can delete that if you want your dev database to go kaboom.
-* Once `dkup` is running, `dk <command>` will run `<command>` inside the `aplicativo` container.
+* Once `dkup` is running, `dk <command>` will run `<command>` inside the `project` container.
 So `dk bash` will get you "logged in" as root inside that container.
 Once inside, you need to run Django's `manage.py` commands to initialize the database properly.
-* The aplicativo container runs 3 services:
+* The project container runs 3 services:
  * django on port 8000
  * nuxt frontend with real APIs on port 3000
  * nuxt frontend with mock APIs on port 3001